karineudahl/SemesterProject2/README.md

 - Allow products to be deleted.
 Before a product is deleted you must display a confirmation dialog.
 The product should only be deleted if the user confirms.

 # Built with
+- HTML
-- JavaScript and split code up using modules (imports/exports)
+- JavaScript (split code up using modules (imports/exports))
 - SASS

 # Getting started